tarekmn/06-server-side-apis-weather/readme.md

 # 06 Server-Side APIs: Weather Dashboard

 ## Description
-My co-worker and I were talking about how busy we've been lately.
-We thought it would be a great idea to build out a daily planner.
-This planner would be color quoted for past hours (gray), present hours(red) and future hours(green).
-We wanted the planner to save text regardless of refreshing the page.
-I accomplished this by using HTML, CSS for the interface and JavaScript with JQuery DOM manipulation for the logic.
+My family and I are planning our annual winter trip abroad.
+We have several cities in mind but would like a convenient way to check the weather forecast for said cities.
+I decided to build out a weather dashboard that takes an input for city.
+From there it will show current day and five future days with all relevant weather info.
+I thought it would be fun to add an icon with the weather display.
+I accomplished this by using HTML, CSS for the interface and JavaScript with DOM manipulation for the logic.